Love God: Abide in Prayer

 Discuss these questions:

-- What does it teach us about God?
+3. What does this passage teach us about God?

-- What does it teach us about people?
+4. What does this passage teach us about people?

 Practice Discipleship Tool: Teach Us to Pray